All Episodes

 He said, I don't agree with 80% of what Trump stands for, but I'm going to vote for him because the guy fights back.

-The guy will fight back against the people that caller thinks are creating the vast majority of problems in the country.
+The guy will fight back against the people that caller thinks are creating the vast majority problems in the country.

-So Cruz can run around and say, if anybody doubts that I am anti-establishment now, if anybody has any question over who the real outsider in this campaign is, just take a look at what at what Boehner said.
+So Cruz can run around and say, if anybody doubts that I am anti-establishment now, if anybody has any question over who the real outsider in this campaign is, just take a look at what Boehner said.

 And then Cruz said, I don't remember ever working with the guy.